robertfw/bunpack/README.md

-Bunpack will select the correct decompression tool to use and ensure that your unpacked files will be in their own directory, because if there's one thing more annoying that having to google the tar command args again, it's unpacking dozens of files into your current directory.
+Bunpack will select the correct decompression tool to use and ensure that your unpacked files will be in their own directory, because if there's one thing more annoying than having to google the tar command args again, it's unpacking dozens of files into your current directory.

 Without passing `<destination>`, `bunpack` will create a target directory based